-When mold is discovered by a home inspector or a home owner - a mold assessment is required to assess the mold.
+When mold is discovered by a home inspector or a homeowner - a mold assessment is required to assess the mold.
 The purpose of a mold assessment is to verify mold is present, and/or identify conditions that create a conducive environment for mold growth.
 According to NYS Labor Law Ch 551 Art.
 32, the mold assessment includes an inspection typically visual (intrusive inspections may be necessary) of the structure to compile a mold remediation plan.
-A mold assessment is required prior to a New York State mold remediation company starts mold remediation.
+A mold assessment is required prior to a New York State mold remediation company starting mold remediation.
 The mold assessment provides a detailed process on how to rid your home of mold and how to prevent it from coming back.
-Additionally a price range is provided within the mold assessment.
-A mold assessment can be performed by our sister company Albany Mold LLC.
-Albany Mold LLC AlbanyMold.com is a licensed mold assessment company.
+Additionally, a price range is provided within the mold assessment.
+A mold assessment can be performed.

 Who can perform a Mold Assessment?